Battle of Monterrey: Battle

 During the exchange of fire, a young Mexican woman named María Josefa Zozaya wandered into the crossfire to tend to the wounds of injured soldiers of both armies.
 Maria would survive the battle and go on to marry and have six children.
 Maria would die in 1860 at the age of 38.

 Monterrey from Independence Hill, in the rear of the Bishop´s Palace.
 On stone by F. Swington.
 Colored by G. & W. Edicott, New York.
 The 1847 image depicts the Saddle Hill and the bishop's house in Monterrey after the battle.

-By 2 pm on 23 September, General Worth advanced into the city from the west, burrowing house to house, supported in the late afternoon by a mortar set up in Plaza de la Capella, and were within a block west of the plaza by 11 pm.
+By 2 pm on 23 September, General Worth advanced into the city from the west, mouse-holing from house to house, supported in the late afternoon by a mortar set up in Plaza de la Capella, and were within a block west of the plaza by 11 pm.
 The Texan volunteers taught the U.S. regulars new techniques for fighting in the city, techniques that they did not employ on 21 September, which led to staggering casualties.
 Armed with these new urban warfare skills, the U.S. Army, along with Texan, Mississippian, and Tennessee volunteers moved house to house, rooting out Mexican soldiers hiding on rooftops and inside the thick, adobe-walled houses of northern Mexico.
 By 2 pm, Taylor and Quitman were within two blocks east of the plaza when Taylor ordered a withdrawal before nightfall.

 General Ampudia decided to negotiate on 24 September.
 Taylor negotiated a two-month armistice, along the line Rinconada Pass-Linares-San Fernando de Parras, in return for the surrender of the city.
 The Mexican Army was allowed to march from the city from 26 to 28 September, with their personal arms and one field battery of six guns.